Our geek Christmas season has officially begun! We wanted to celebrate our many nerd fandoms, so started off with this DIY geek holiday wreath.

 DIY geek holiday wreath, done.
 Now hang it by a nail or Command strips (it’s VERY lightweight).

-Anyone share our fandoms? (we hope so, since you’re reading a nerd decor site!)
+Anyone share our fandoms? (we hope so, since you’re here!)
 What would go on your fandom wreath?